sminez/sminez.github.io/content/2024-11-03_the-subtle-art-of-winging-it.md

 front of you.
 Your first attempts will be pretty bad, but over time you'll start to develop better control of getting the lines and forms you have in your head down onto the paper.
-As your technical skills improve you'll start to study and practice geometry, understanding how light behaves, different techinques for achieving the look and feel you are after, and so on.
+As your technical skills improve you'll start to study and practice geometry, understanding how light behaves, different techniques for achieving the look and feel you are after, and so on.

 In programming we can do the same thing.
 Every year a whole bunch of us take on the [advent of code](https://adventofcode.com/) or maybe you want to work your way through the